gost-dom/gost-dom.github.io/index.markdown

 ---

-[^1]: You _can_ create an instance of [`html.Window`]() directly, and can
+[^1]: You _can_ create an instance of `html.Window` directly, which can
     _potentially_ yield better performance in the current release.
-But the the browser is it brings sensible defaults, and it's less likely to undergo a breaking change.
+It is recommended to use the `Browser` to bring, It's less likely to undergo a breaking change.

 [^2]: Work is in progress to support [goja](https://github.com/dop251/goja) as a